5 min read

 Do You Have a Toxic Work Environment?
 How To Spot It and Take Action

-From stories in the news to conversations with friends, most of us have heard horror stories about work environments where yelling, undermining, backstabbing, and unethical behavior are the norm.
+From stories in the news to conversations with friends, most of us have heard horror stories about work environments.
+Workplaces where yelling, undermining, backstabbing, and unethical behavior were the norm.
 Where belittling colleagues, constant gossiping, and unequal treatment are daily occurrences.

 Unfortunately, toxic work stories are all too common.
 It was found in a study of American workers in large organizations that 10.4% of current employees and 16% of former employees mentioned a trait of toxic work culture in their Glassdoor review.